 The court sets a termination date in the child support order.
 Child support is presumed to terminate on the last day of the month of the youngest child’s 18th birthday, that is, the youngest child covered by the support order.
 If the court finds that the youngest child is unlikely to finish high school by age 18, then the support terminates on the last day of the month of anticipated graduation or on the child’s 19th birthday, whichever happens first.

 The court may order child support to continue beyond that child’s age of majority, into adulthood.
 For the court to order such support, the adult-child must have a significant mental or physical disability that prevents him or her from living independently.

 No, not automatically.
-You must go to court to get the child support reduced if your child is emancipated.
+You must go to court to get the child support in AZ reduced if your child is emancipated.
 If you do not go to court, then you will not get the overpayment back.

 Will virtual visitation with my children reduce my child support obligation?

 No, virtual visitation will not reduce your child support.
 Virtual visitation, or e-visitation, is intended to supplement and enhance parent-child communication and is not intended to be a substitute or replacement for face-to-face interaction.
 The time involved in e-visitation does not reduce the noncustodial parent’s child support obligation and is not a justification for the custodial parent’s relocation.